 Global Fund partnership

-UNDP’s partnership with the Global Fund to fight HIV/AIDS, tuberculosis and malaria has saved 3.1 million lives and contributes to people live fuller, more productive lives, supporting their families and communities.
-Key results include:
+UNDP’s partnership with the Global Fund to fight HIV/AIDS, tuberculosis and malaria has

-• 75 million cases of malaria treated
+- 78.2 million cases of malaria treated;

 Through its support for the implementation of Global Fund grants, UNDP strives to ensure that healthcare reaches those in crisis and post-crisis countries, countries with governance challenges and countries under sanctions.
 UNDP strengthens the capacity of national partners with the aim to transferring full responsibility for the management of Global Fund grants to national organizations when capacity and circumstances permit.
 UNDP also provides support to governments on creating enabling environments that protect people’s rights and promote access to HIV, TB and malaria services.